Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

         remove_scenario_from_selector(state,scenario)
 ```

-As previously said, just two visual elements ('Make official' and 'Delete scenario' buttons) have been added to the page.
+As previously said, just two visual elements ('Make primary' and 'Delete scenario' buttons) have been added to the page.

 ```python
 # Add a 'Delete scenario' and a 'Make primary' button s